samuel-js/SQL-educational-asset-management-system/README.md

 # mysql-asset-management-system
-A MySQL based database to manage assets in an educational environment.
+A MySQL based database structure to manage assets in an educational environment.